bostelk/bostelk/README.md

 My current hobby project is an events website called [Pasted](https://pasted.ca).

 ### My skills
-My goto languages and tools I use to make a thing.
+My go-to languages and tools I use to make a thing.
 I do like to explore new terrority from time to time too.

 [![My Skills](https://skillicons.dev/icons?i=cs,cpp,python,javascript,blender,django,godot,gradle,vim&theme=dark)](https://skillicons.dev)